AutoRegressive Generation with B-rep Holistic Token Sequence Representation: Holistic Token Sequence Representation

 \paragraph{\textit{Position Tokenization}.} It is crucial to provide 3D positional information for geometric primitives (i.e., faces and edges) during B-rep generation.
 However, the large number of bounding boxes makes it difficult to tokenize the positional data, which are represented by six scalar values $\mathbf{b}=[x_{\min},y_{\min},z_{\min},x_{\max},y_{\max},z_{\max}]\in[-1,1]^6$.
 We find that when a single codeword is used to represent an entire bounding box, the \textit{VQ-VAE} degenerates into an $n$-means clustering process over a large sample space, thus failing to achieve sufficient geometric accuracy.
 We also observe that splitting a bounding box into multiple subvectors and quantizing them into separate codewords still yields limited reconstruction fidelity, as the large data volume makes it difficult for the model to learn a precise mapping from continuous coordinates to discrete tokens.

-To achieve a more stable mapping to token representations and higher quantization precision, we novelly tokenize bounding boxes by applying a coordinate-wise \textit{uniform scalar quantization} method, where each coordinate is quantized using mathematical formulas to directly map the values to discrete token indices.
+To achieve a more stable mapping to token representations and higher quantization precision, we tokenize bounding boxes using coordinate-wise \textit{uniform scalar quantization}, where each coordinate is quantized using mathematical formulas to directly map the values to discrete token indices.
 Specifically, for each coordinate $b_j$ ($j\!\in\!\{1,\dots,6\}$), we first normalize and clip it to $[0,1]$ to obtain $\tilde{b}_j$.
 We then scale it onto an $L$-level uniform grid and round to the nearest integer to obtain a discrete index:

 This procedure is applied independently to all six coordinates, yielding 6 \textit{Position Tokens} $(k_1,\ldots,k_6)$.
 The corresponding dequantization uses a linear mapping:

 \paragraph{\textit{Topology Tokenization}.} The essence of topological relationships lies in representing the connectivity among geometry primitives.
 Therefore, as long as connectivity can be expressed, topology can be tokenized.
 Thus, our topology tokenization strategy employs a labeling approach on tokens derived from geometric primitives to encode the adjacency relationships between edges and faces.